 Last year I started expanding this site to include an entire vegan lifestyle section.
 Veggie Visa started out as a vegan travel website, because I was backpacking through Asia when I decided to become vegan.
 Now, years later, I want the site to be more than just a travel site.
 I want it to be a resource for anyone who is vegan or who is becoming vegan.

-Veganism for Beginners – A Guide to Getting Started
+Veganism for Beginners Guide – Tips & Info to Get Started!

 Currently there are all kinds of articles on my site about vegan topics, including what it means to be vegan, what the different types of vegans are, what the best vegan sneaker brands are, and even articles positing whether or not certain products, like honey or alcohol, are vegan.